odyssey2077/nano_data_pp_parallel/README.md

+# Parallel Training Implementation

-toy implementation for data parallel and pipeline parallel, based on skeleton code from llmsys_s24_hw4 https://llmsystem.github.io/llmsystem2025springhw/assignment_4/.
-Here are the results plus some notes on the implementation.
+A toy implementation for data parallel and pipeline parallel training, based on skeleton code from [llmsys_s24_hw4](https://llmsystem.github.io/llmsystem2025springhw/assignment_4/).

+## Overview

+This project implements and compares two parallelism strategies:

+- **Data Parallel**: Distributes batches across multiple GPUs
+- **Pipeline Parallel**: Splits model layers across multiple GPUs

+## Implementation Notes

+### Data Parallel
-Data parallel is easy since we can directly leverage the allreduce operator provided by torch.distributed.
-We adopt multiprocessing since we don't share any memory between the workers.
-On the contrary, pipeline parallel is implemented using multithreading since we need to move data from one worker to another.
-It's worth mentioning that I can allreduce for every parameter in the model, so if there's no network optimization within the torch.distributed, the implementation isn't efficient.
+Data parallel is straightforward as we can directly leverage the `allreduce` operator provided by `torch.distributed`.
+We use multiprocessing since we don't share any memory between workers.
+It's worth noting that our implementation performs `allreduce` for every parameter in the model, which may not be efficient if there's no network optimization within `torch.distributed`.

+### Pipeline Parallel
-implementing pipeline parallel is a bit more challenging.
-One notorious bug which took me hours of debugging is passing the proper function to the Task object.
-Originally cursor suggests using lambda, but it's not memory safe.
-It reminds of how Rust handles closures and makes me appreciate Rust's design more.
-In the end I used functools.partial which can fix the parameters passed to the function.
-Also you should run test python -m pytest -l -v -k "a4_2_2" multiple times since the result has variance.
+Implementing pipeline parallel is more challenging.
+One notable bug that took hours of debugging was related to passing the proper function to the Task object.
+Initially, using lambda functions was suggested, but this approach isn't memory safe.
+This experience highlighted the benefits of Rust's closure design.
+The solution was to use `functools.partial` to properly fix the parameters passed to functions.

+**Note**: Run tests multiple times with `python -m pytest -l -v -k "a4_2_2"` as results have variance.

+## Experimental Results

+Experiments were run on 2 RTX 4090D GPUs rented from AutoDL.

+### Data Parallel (1 GPU)

-Below are the log outputs for each experiment, plus the graph.
-I run my experiments on 2 RTX 4090D, rented from autodl. python project/run_data_parallel.py --world_size 1 --batch_size 64 --n_epochs 5 Rank 0 training time: avg:20.642004537582398, std:0.3267517407662595,         tokens_per_second: avg: 217800.29586771486, std:3162.662176843728
+python project/run_data_parallel.py --world_size 1 --batch_size 64 --n_epochs 5
+Rank 0 training time: avg:20.642004537582398, std:0.3267517407662595,         tokens_per_second: avg: 217800.29586771486, std:3162.662176843728